Knexischief/Airbyte-Metabase/README.md

 You will be asked for a username and password.
 By default, that's username airbyte and password password.
 Once you deploy airbyte to your servers, be sure to change these.
 Start moving some data!

-# Let's setup our first data source on Airbyte(Google sheet)
+# Let's setup your first data source on Airbyte(Google sheet)
 Before you create a new source on airbyte, you would have to create your google sheet API before.
 ### How to create google sheet API.
 First, you need to setup your google platform account [here](https://console.cloud.google.com/) if you don't have one already.